Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 # Programmer's guide to Python (Work in Progress).
 What is this: Is meant for a programmer who's already familiar with other langauges such as c/c++/Java and wants to learn python but fast.
-The goal is to take you through enough python to cover almost everything of python while saving you tons of time.
-Also the one who have taken python course from somewhere else and now wants to solidfy the learning can benefit.
+The goal is to take you through enough python, to check almost all boxes requirements of python while saving you tons of time.
+The one who have taken python course from somewhere else can also use this as to solidfy their learning.
 But ofcourse you should practice on your own.
-I would suggest typing and running your own programs while going through.
+I would suggest typing & running your own programs and maintain your own notes.

 What's not this: Somewhat not beginer friendly, some concepts I consider are better explained on the internet already so have been left off.
 But I believe sodifying the fundamentals is the way to learn things better at first place, so I have tried to explain much of the concepts here in a simplest possible manner.